Descent II: Releases

 The Descent II demo was released in December 1995, becoming one of the most downloaded PC games in January 1996.
-Unlike the preceding Descent whose shareware release could be upgraded to the full version while leaving the existing shareware files intact including player saves, the Descent II demo was a self-contained program that was not upgradable to the full version.
-Like the original Descent the demo version of Descent II presented the story as still screens with text and also uses the in-game engine for the mine escape sequence; while the full version replaces all of these with full-motion video pre-rendered cutscenes incorporating voice acting.
+Unlike the preceding Descent, whose shareware release could be upgraded to the full version while leaving the existing shareware files intact, such as player saves, the Descent II demo was a self-contained program that was not upgradable to the full version.
+Like the original Descent, the demo version of Descent II presented the story as still screens with text and also used the in-game engine for the mine escape sequence; however, the full version replaced all of these with full-motion video pre-rendered cutscenes incorporating voice acting.
 The demo features eight of ten weapons from the first Descent and six of ten weapons from the full Descent II.
-The Descent II demo featured the first three regular levels of the game (the teleporter to the secret level was disabled), after completing the third level the player moves from Zeta Aquilae to a new star system with the story to be continued.
-The full release (see below) adds a fourth regular level (with a boss in lieu of the reactor) as well as the secret level to the Zeta Aquilae system, making it in line with the next five star systems (each has four regular levels plus a secret level), for a total of 30 levels.
+The Descent II demo featured the first three regular levels of the game (the teleporter to the secret level was disabled); after completing the third level, the player moves from Zeta Aquilae to a new star system with the story to be continued.
+The full release (see below) adds a fourth regular level with a boss in lieu of the reactor, as well as the secret level to the Zeta Aquilae system, making it in line with the next five star systems (each has four regular levels plus a secret level), for a total of 30 levels.

 The full base Descent II game was published for DOS by Interplay in the United States on March 13, 1996, and in the United Kingdom on March 29, 1996.
 It was co-distributed by LaserSoft Imaging, whom Interplay gave the rights as part of a settlement after the former lost a court battle regarding its product add-on for the first Descent game, which Interplay alleged infringed its trademark—setting a precedent for how companies can sell add-ons for protected games.
 Interplay's division specified in Macintosh games, MacPlay, published it for Macintosh in August 1996.

 Descent II: Destination Quartzon was a truncated version with the first eight regular levels and two secret levels (constituting the first and second star systems, "Zeta Aquilae" and "Quartzon").
 Not compatible with the Descent II full release, Destination Quartzon was bundled software with hardware such as the Logitech WingMan Extreme joystick and Diamond Multimedia video cards with the Voodoo Graphics chipset.